Zone of Proximal Development

 The table below shows how ZPDs are selected based on some Grade Equivalent (GE) levels.
 In the table, you'll see a distinctive pattern.
 Above 2.0, the ZPD begins at a level that is lower than the GE - considerably lower as the GE goes up.
-This is because the GE from a test represents the highest level at which a student can read short passages, not the level at which he or she can read comfortably for hours.
+This is because the GE from a test represents the highest level at which a student can read short passages, not the level at which the student can read comfortably for hours.
 Besides that, most noninstructional materials, even for adults, are written at a level below 6.0.
 (John Steinbeck's The Grapes of Wrath, for example, has a book level of 4.9.)
 If students were asked to only read books that matched their GE, once they tested higher than about 6.0, they would be faced with very difficult, and probably not very enjoyable, material.

 |Grade-Equivalent Reading Score